SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 }
 ```

-You must follow one important requirement if you wish to use the `AddHystrixCommand()` extension methods: When you define your `HystrixCommand`, define a public constructor with the first argument a `IHystrixCommandOptions` (that is, `HystrixCommandOptions`).
+You must follow one important requirement if you wish to use the `AddHystrixCommand()` extension methods; When you define your `HystrixCommand`, define a public constructor with the first argument a `IHystrixCommandOptions` (that is, `HystrixCommandOptions`).
 You need not create or populate the `IHystrixCommandOptions`.
 The `AddHystrixCommand()` extension method does that for you by using the configuration data you provide in the extension method call.

 The following example shows how to define a compatible constructor: